Packing light is an art, and you can master it too.

 Shoe carrier bags are expensive and heavy.
 However, you certainly don’t want to put your shoes in your suitcase just as they come, especially when their sole is dirty.
 Do you want to know what I use?
 Large (or, depending on the shoes) very large Ziploc bags.
 They weight nothing and they are the kind of thing that you will certainly have at home.
 I use them over and over and occasionally get a new one.

-TIP: Pack an extra empty bag to throw your dirty laundry in!
+Pack an extra empty bag for your dirty laundry!

 Ditch the toiletry bag

-Most of the time I end up having to take out my liquids at security checks at the airport and place it in small transparent plastic bags, so I eventually settled to just use those instead.
+We all love a good, pretty toiletry bag with all the separate compartments.
+But most of them are quite bulky.
+Besides, you’ll have to take out your liquids at security checks at the airport and place it in small transparent plastic bags, so why not use those instead to begin with?

-If on the other hand I am checking in my bags, I use a drawstring toiletry bag such as this one.
+If on the other hand you are checking in your bags, you can use a drawstring toiletry bag such as this one.

 Use solid toiletries

-My favorite brand for solid toiletries is Lush, but since there’s no shop in my hometown, I have had to look for alternatives.
-HiBar is an excellent one.
+My favorite brand for solid toiletries is Lush.
+HiBar is a great alternative.
 You can find it on Amazon here and on REI here.

 Alternatively, use travel size toiletries